elukuro/goheru-markdown-blog-react/src/article/how-to-duplicate-array.md

 Yes the value from `duplicate` array is correct as we expected, but why arrayA value is change ?

-this happen because we did assigment `duplicate = arrayA` and because assigment in array is work as reference, so when we try to copy using assigment what happen is actually it will only copy the reference to the original array and not the value of the array itself.
+this happen because we did assignment `duplicate = arrayA` and because assignment in array is work as reference, so when we try to copy using assignment what happen is actually it will only copy the reference to the original array and not the value of the array itself.